 What you need to know about your HETI Scholarship

-The Graduate Certificate in Acute Care Nursing and Graduate Certificate in Child and Family Health are designed to fit seamlessly into your life, offering 100% online learning with the flexibility to balance work, study and personal commitments.
-Starting on 10 March 2025, this part-time course requires just 15–20 hours per week, making it an ideal choice for busy professionals.
+The Graduate Certificate in Acute Care Nursing, Graduate Certificate in Child and Family Health and Graduate Certificate in Critical Care are designed to fit seamlessly into your life, offering 100% online learning with the flexibility to balance work, study and personal commitments.
+Starting on 9 March 2026, these part-time courses require just 15–20 hours per week, making them an ideal choice for busy professionals.

 With your scholarship covering the full cost of the course, there’s no better time to take the next step in your career.
 To help you along the way, this page provides everything you need to know about applying and answers to the most frequently asked questions about the course, clinical placements, and scholarships.